 Have your hands and forearms been feeling tense at the piano?
 If you’re experiencing this frustration, it means you need to fix your hand posture.
-These powerful tips will fix your hand position issues for good!
+These 10 tips for correct piano hand posture will fix your hand position issues for good!

 What to Watch For

 Take a look at the following issues with piano hand posture and see if you've been struggling in any of these areas.
 If so, that's okay.
 Implement the tips in this article, and you'll be on your way to perfect hand position!